kcleveland/dnsify/README.md

 </pre>

 ## Installation Instructions
 Tested on Ubuntu 14.x LTS and Bind 9.
-You may run your own DNS-as-a-Service by running the code on your own Bind DNS server setup.
-This API can be run locally on the master bind server itself (supports master/slave setups) or remotely on another server.
+Create your own DNS-as-a-Service by running this code on your existing Bind DNS setup.
+This API can be run locally on the master Bind server itself (supports master/slave setups) or remotely from another server.
 You must first install ruby and use gem to install the sinatra and json gems.

 <pre>
 ruby dns.rb -o [ip_address]
 </pre>

+Replace the IP address with the IP address of the server you are running this code on (this may or may not be the IP address of the Bind server).

+<b>Running the API on a Remote Server</b>
-Replace the IP address with the IP address of the server you are running the code on (this may or may not be the IP address of the master Bind server).
-If you want to run the API remotely (e.g. on a different server than the DNS server) then substitute the IP address of your Bind DNS server for the "server" parameter shown in the code snippet below:
+If you want to run the API remotely (e.g. on a different server than the DNS server) then substitute in the IP address of your Bind DNS server for the "server" parameter shown in the code snippet below:

 <pre>
 dns_params = {